repeatedly/yajl-d/README.md

 yajl-d is a YAJL binding for D.

-yajl-d is based on YAJL2 and tested with YAJL 2.0.5.
+yajl-d is based on YAJL and work on 2.1.0 or later.

 # Install